zeling595/tp/docs/UserGuide.md

 ### Bookings Management

 The entity `Booking` ties the guest we have registered in our system to a room, thus representing a hotel booking.
-Each `Booking` has a unique ID and lasts for a specific duration which is capped at `30 days` (the maximum duration a guest can stay in a hotel room).
+Each `Booking` has a unique ID and lasts for a specific duration which is capped at `30 nights` (the maximum duration a guest can stay in a hotel room).
 ConciergeBook provides `CRUD` functionalities for the management of hotel bookings in the system.
 <br/>